 Multimedia applications are task, domain, process or media dependent.
 Due to the resulting complexity it is necessary for any framework/model to strike a balance between generality and applicability.
-Jaimes [6] describes a visual information annotation framework for indexing data at multiple levels.
-The MATN (Multimedia Augmented Transition Network) by Chen et al. [7] proposes a general model for live interactive RTSP (Real-Time Streaming Protocol) presentations, which models the semantics of interaction and presentation processes such as Rewind, Play, Pause, temporal relations and synchronization control (e.g. concurrent, optional, alternative), rather than the semantics of the content.
-The HIPS project is the most relevant to our discussion since it includes some modeling of the context, the user and their interaction for the case of a museum guide [8] and [9].
-A portable electronic museum guide transforms audio data into flexible coherent descriptions of artworks that could vary with the context.
+Jaimes [5] describes a visual information annotation framework.
+The MATN (Multimedia Augmented Transition Network) by Chen et al. [6] proposes a general model for live interactive RTSP (Real-Time Streaming Protocol) presentations, which models the semantics of interaction and presentation processes such as Rewind, Play, Pause, temporal relations and synchronization control (e.g. concurrent, optional, alternative), rather than the semantics of the content.
+In the HIPS project modeling the context, user and their interaction for museum's guides [7] and [8], a portable electronic museum guide transforms audio data into flexible coherent descriptions of artworks that could vary with the context.
 The system uses the MacroNode approach, which aims to develop a formalism for dynamically constructing audio presentations starting from atomic pieces of voice data (macronodes) typically one paragraph in length.
 A museum visitor, could get one of several realizations of the description of an artwork depending on the context of interaction.
 The context is defined according to the visitor's physical location in relation to the described artwork.
 In this approach, the data is annotated with the description of content and relations to other nodes.
 These relations are conceptually similar to relations in Rhetorical Structure Theory.
-In a later project by Zancanaro [10], the utilization of RST relations is extended to producing video like effects from still images, driven by the audio documentary.
+In a later project by Zancanaro [9], the utilization of RST relations is extended to producing video like effects from still images, driven by the audio documentary.
 A closed-set ontology is employed.
-Kennedy et al. [11] developed a communicative act planner using techniques from Rhetorical Structure Theory (RST).
+Kennedy et al. [10] developed a communicative act planner using techniques from Rhetorical Structure Theory (RST).
 The purpose of the system is to help animators by applying techniques to communicate information, emotions and intentions to the viewer.
 The knowledge base of the system includes information about scenes, shots, space, time, solid objects, light, color, cameras and cinematographic effects.
 The tool is intended to be used in the planning phase to alter a predefined animation in a way perceptible to the viewer.
-Faceted metadata annotation has been applied to support searching and browsing with promising usability evaluation in [12].